 WG 27 invites papers describing completed work or work in progress that describe innovative methods, models, and case studies in the use of Decision.
-In particular WG 27 seeks papers that align with the following agenda of topics:
+In particular WG 27 seeks papers that align the symposium's theme of "Supporting a Balanced and Modern Nation" with the following agenda of topics:

-- Innovations in Decision Analysis Practice and Theory - Application of Soft Skills within Decision Analysis - Modeling Risk and Uncertainty in Decisions - Acquisition Applications of Decision Analysis and Risk Management - Portfolio Analysis - Modeling Human Decision Processes - Large Data, Business Analytics, and Decision Analysis

-To ensure a fair evaluation of abstracts and to help authors distinguish themselves, we encourage authors to emphasize the decision analysis aspects of their work, provide at least one published reference in their abstract submission, and link their submission to at least one of the agenda topics.
+- · Innovations in Decision Analysis Practice and Theory - · Application of Soft Skills within Decision Analysis - Modeling Risk and Uncertainty in Decisions - · Acquisition Applications of Decision Analysis and Risk Management - Portfolio Analysis - Modeling Human Decision Processes - Large Data, Business Analytics, and Decision Analysis encourage authors to emphasize the decision analysis aspects of their work, provide at least one published reference in their abstract submission, and link their submission to at least one of the agenda topics.